MrKingmonkey/DougFrame/README.md

+# DougFrame
-This mod is just a frame of a really cool bug
+A Gorilla tag mod that has a frame of a really cool bug!
+## License
+This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.